TheFrenchNicolas/HowtodoOnProxmox/Windows/Windows_Server_2025_VM.md

 - [ ] Double click the remaining CD/DVD drive > Select Do not use any media > Click OK
 - [ ] Click Start at the top right of the screen restart the VM
 - [ ] Click console in the left sub-navigation menu
+- [ ] Do Not Forget to do the Windows Update in the Settings

 ---